joseaplwork/million-books-list/README.md

 # Development
 To start the development mode run the command:
 `
-  npm start
+  npm start <number : generated books limit>
 `

 # Production
 To start the production mode run the command:
 `
-  npm run build && npm run start:prod
+  npm run build <number : generated books limit> && npm run start:prod `

-`
+** The default limit is 1 000 000. **